El Motín (Spain): Fines and legal proceedings

 Throughout its history, El Motín faced numerous legal proceedings for alleged press offenses, resulting in fines, imprisonment of several legal directors—including co-founder Juan Vallejo—and distributors, especially under conservative governments.
 For example, from January 1884 to November 1885, it endured 84 press offense cases and fourteen 500-peseta fines.
 Moreover, various bishops issued at least 47 excommunications against its editors, who in turn "excommunicated" the bishops in the name of Fray Motín, bishop of the religion of Labor in the diocese of Common Sense.
 They also used various tactics to avoid police seizure of copies.
 In the mid-1880s, the weekly repeatedly criticized the Carlist newspaper El Siglo Futuro.
 The newspaper miraculously survived despite low subscriptions and distribution difficulties, as it could hardly be sold on the streets.

 In 1898, the conservative government, leveraging the suspension of constitutional guarantees during the Spanish–American War, heavily censored El Motín, despite its support for the war and fervent patriotism.
 An article about the reign of Ferdinand VII was suppressed for calling Ferdinand "miserable," his mother "frivolous," and his brother Carlos María Isidro "wicked and immoral."
 Nakens responded by suspending publication until constitutional guarantees were restored in 1899.

 Portrait of José Nakens, founder of the weekly, published in 1906 in Nuevo Mundo following the "concealment" incident involving Mateo Morral.

 El Motín ceased publication between 1906 and 1908 because Nakens was sentenced to ten years in prison for "concealing" the terrorist Mateo Morral, who threw a bomb at King Alfonso XIII and his wife on May 31, 1906, on Calle Mayor in Madrid, and committed suicide the next day.
-Nakens was released early due to the prestige and popularity gained from articles in the republican newspaper El País, where he denounced the inhumane conditions of prisoners and supported reforms by the new director of the Cárcel Modelo, forcing the government of Antonio Maura to pardon him.
+Nakens was released early due to the prestige and popularity gained from articles in the republican newspaper El Pais, where he denounced the inhumane conditions of prisoners and supported reforms by the new director of the Cárcel Modelo, forcing the government of Antonio Maura to pardon him.